 Master Programme in Business and Management - specialisation Organisation.

 Modern society is influenced by organisations and organising, and most of our daily lives either play out in organisations or are deeply affected by organisation.
 While organisation theory traces its intellectual roots to economic sociology, it has developed by integrating insights from decision-making, network and political science theory to become a central theory in modern social science.
-The course presents an overview of the development of and various strands of organization theory.
+The course presents an overview of the development of and various strands of organisation theory.
 It also provides a language that offers students insights into current debates, and societal issues in its broadest sense.

 After the course, the students will be expected to: